What is Melanoma?

 1).
 Avoid prolonged sun exposure, especially during peak sun hours from 10am to 2pm.
 During this window, UV rays are at their strongest and can cause damage to your skin.

 2).
-Generously apply broad spectrum sunscreen that protects against both UVA and UVB rays.
+Generously apply a broad-spectrum sunscreen that protects against both UVA and UVB rays.
 The American Academy of Dermatology recommends at least SPF 30 or higher with reapplication every 2 hours.
 You also need to reapply after sweating or swimming.

 3).
 Wear sun protective clothing when possible.
 Many companies now make fashionable clothing and swimwear with SPF built right into the fabric!